 - Provisioning new devices.

-With any IoT solution designed to operate at scale, a structured approach to device management is important.
+As with any IoT solution designed to operate at scale, a structured approach to device management is important.
 It's not enough just to connect your devices to the cloud, you need to keep your devices connected and healthy.
-An operator can use the following IoT Central capabilities to manage your devices throughout the application life cycle:
+Use the following IoT Central capabilities to manage your devices throughout the application life cycle:

 Rules and actions